Rei III: Cultural references

 In the first scene, coffee cans of UCC Coffee are framed, a real existing brand that was already present in Gunbuster, an earlier work by Anno and the Gainax studio.
 In the scene where Asuka plays video games in Hikari's house, Seca games are seen instead; the brand is a reference to Sega, one of Evangelion's main financiers.
 In "Rei III", various scientific concepts, such as cloning, and religious concepts are mentioned as well.
-From the Seele dialogues, it is revealed how the attacks of the Angels were prophesized in ancient documents called the Dead Sea Scrolls.
-Their names are revealed, all of which can be linked to angels from ancient Judeo-Christian angelological traditions, particularly the Book of Enoch.
+From the Seele dialogues, it is revealed how the attacks of the Angels were prophesized in ancient documents called the Secret Dead Sea Scrolls, which are named after real ancient scrolls discovered in 1947 in Qumran.
+It was rumoured that parts of the scrolls were hidden by the Vatican because of inconvenient material that could shake the foundations of the Christian religion.
+Hideaki Anno incorporated the Dead Sea Scrolls into the script because he found the idea that their undisclosed contents might undermine Christianity particularly compelling.
+According to Anno, the Old and New Testaments contain inconsistencies and distortions, including the account of Adam's creation; he argued that the Genesis narrative had been reshaped to promote a patriarchal worldview, since Eve, as the woman, should have been created first.

+Evangelion Angels' names are revealed in "Rei III", all of which can be linked to angels from ancient Judeo-Christian angelological traditions, particularly the Book of Enoch.
 Seele also claims that eight Evangelion units have been completed and four more remain, making a total of twelve.
 This number is a reference to the twelve Apostles.
 According to French writer Virginie Nebbia, Armisael's form is a reference to the traditional Christian iconography of angels; whereas the previous Angel, Arael, represented the luminescent wings of the Christian angels, Armisael represents the halo.
 A halo is also visible in the sequence in which Eva-00 transforms into a giant human figure before exploding.
 In the scene in which Ritsuko takes Misato and Shinji to the depths of the Nerv headquarters, a double helix-shaped lift is visible.
 The same double helix shape can be found in Armisael's early form, similar to the structure of DNA, and in the Spear of Longinus, a weapon mentioned by Seele used against Arael in the previous episode.
 The very name of Central Dogma, a section of the headquarters, comes from the molecular biology concept of the same name.
 When Ritsuko shows Misato and Shinji the room in which Rei was born, the words "top", "bottom", and "strangeness" are visible on the walls.
 The three terms come from quantum physics, referring in particular to quarks.
-The room also has the seven eyes of Seele emblem on it, a symbol referring to the seven eyes of the Lamb of God from the Book of Revelation.
+The room also has the seven eyes of the Seele emblem on it, a symbol referring to the seven eyes of the Lamb of God from the Book of Revelation.